coffeetycoon/Coffee-Tycoon/README.md

 ## 🚀 Future Updates

 ### v1.6 – Upgrade Packs
-- Add special upgrade packs that boost production
+- Organize upgrades into packs
-- Each pack unlocks progressively based on total coffee earned
+- Each pack/upgrade unlocks progressively

 ### v1.7 – Achievement Rewards
 - Achievements now give bonus rewards
-- Encourages long-term progression and milestones
+- Could be bonus coffee, production boosts, other stuff

 ### v1.8 – Notifications & UI Tweaks
-- Add notifications for new Achievements and Upgrade Packs
+- Add notifications for new Achievements and Upgrade Packs (only showing on tabs right now, will now show on packs as well so you know which pack, and which achievement/upgrade is new)
+- Notification will disappear if you buy upgrade, or claim the achievment rewards
 - Remove achievement emojis for a cleaner look
+- Claim All button for Achievements
+- Mark All Notifications As Read button for Upgrades

 ---